-- a) development will be directed away from those areas which are at risk from flooding now or as predicted for the future by TAN15 Development Advice Maps or Shoreline Management Plan 2 unless there are sound social or economic justifications in accordance with the advice set out in Technical Advice Note 15 (see Policy 36, Policy 37and Policy 38). - b) sustainable defence of the coast will be permitted where it can be demonstrated that the works are consistent with the management approach for the frontage presented in the relevant Shoreline Management Plan and there will be no unacceptable adverse effect on the environment. - 4.194 New development will be expected to avoid unnecessary flood risk and to meet the requirements of Technical Advice Note 15 (Flooding).
-No highly vulnerable development (as defined in Technical Advice Note 15) will be permitted within Zone C2 and development will only be considered in areas at risk of flooding where it can be demonstrated that the site can comply with the justification and assessment requirements set out in Technical Advice Note 15.
+- accordance with the advice set out in Technical Advice Note 15 (see Policy 36, Policy 37_and Policy 38).)
+131. - b) sustainable defence of the coast will be permitted where it can be demonstrated that the works are consistent with the management approach for the frontage presented in the relevant Shoreline Management Plan and there will be no unacceptable adverse effect on the environment. - 4.194 New development will be expected to avoid unnecessary flood risk and to meet the requirements of Technical Advice Note 15 (Flooding).
+No highly vulnerable development (as defined in Technical Advice Note 15) will be permitted within Zone C2 and development will only be considered in areas at risk of flooding where it can be demonstrated that the site can comply with the justification and assessment requirements set out in Technical Advice Note 15. - 4.195 Consideration of environmental impacts will include designated sites, such as Natura 2000 sites and undesignated sites see Policy 8 Special Qualities.